 What is tea?
 An evergreen shrub thought to have originated wild in the Brahmaphtra valley of northern India and in northern Yunnan Province of western China.

 So, what is tea?
 It is a member of the Camellia family, typically growing in well-drained, acidic upland soils where there is plenty of rainfall and humidity.
 They are native to Asia.
-Separate species, Camellia assamica – native to the west, has developed from Camellia sinensis, or Chinese Camellia, which is native to the east.
-These areas are divided by the Patkai highlands of Burma.
+Separate varieties, Camellia sinensis var. assamica – native to the west, has developed from Camellia sinensis var. sinensis, or Chinese Camellia, which is native to the east.
+The former has a larger, broader leaf than the narrower Chinese variety.
+These native tea areas are divided by the Patkai highlands of Burma.
+Tea grows in neutral to acidic soils commonly associated with upland areas with annual rainfall of over 40 inches.
+Temperatures tend to be tropical or subtropical.

 The plant has a life of around 50 years.
 It takes two and a half to five years to become fully mature.
 It is pruned every two to four years to keep its height down to a manageable three feet with a flat top for ease of picking.
 Left un-pruned, a bush would grow to become a tree of 30-40 feet in height.
 In this natural state it is used for seed production.